ATLAS-CMS-ZCounting/zcounting/README.md

 ### csv files
 ATLAS and CMS share information with the Z bosons rate measurements about every 20 minutes.
 The measured number of Z bosons is corrected for the efficiency and corrected to bare muons in the fiducial phase space as defined above.
+For each experiment, only the good quality data is analyzed.
+Thus, the intervalls usually don't agree in start and end time, and a perfect overlap is not given.
 The information is shared in a .csv file with the following columns:
 ```
 fill,beginTime,endTime,ZRate,instDelLumi,delLumi,delZCount